hihihippp/kinney/README.markdown

 You probably want more in your footer than just about and contact links.

+### app/views/layouts/kinney/_brand_above_navbar.html.erb
-### app/views/layouts/kinney/_brand.html.erb
+### app/views/layouts/kinney/_brand_below_navbar.html.erb

-This will need to be overridden to change the Sleater-Kinney orange that shows up above the main navbar.
+These will need to be overridden to change the Sleater-Kinney orange that shows up above the main navbar.

 ### app/views/kinney/pages/_home_header.html.erb